-The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work.
-This subsection of the European e-Justice Portal is dedicated to the field of European administrative law.
+The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work in the field of European administrative law.

 Administrative law training guidelines (European Judicial Training Network – EJTN)